Browse by category β every answer, explanation, and hint is right on the card.

 Honors all veterans.

-Official questions and answers are shown in English because the real test is answered in English.
+Official questions and answers are shown in English because most applicants answer the real test in English (65/20-qualified applicants may test in their own language).
 Explanations and memory hints follow your chosen study language.